 Yes, employers could carry out smart background verifications, but the reality is that until consumer education catches up with the renown of diploma mills, such checks are irrelevant and usually incomplete.
 The task of checking educational credentials demands personal attention.
 Employers must make phone calls and crosscheck institution credentials with those of official sources such as the Department of Education and the FTC.

-A better practice is to outsource the same to expert background verification companies who bring years of expertise and domain knowledge on-board.
+A better practice is to outsource the same to expert background verification companies who bring years of expertise and domain knowledge on board.
 This also adds to productivity.
-It’s time to uncover diploma mills and knocking out fake degrees ruining careers and companies.
+It’s time to uncover diploma mills and knock out fake degrees ruining careers and companies.
 With little in the way of oversight or standards, there is no way to discover whether an institution is legitimate or not.
 How secure are we if one of the employees gets promoted, thanks to her degrees from a diploma mill?
-When all the evidence is in, perhaps the best defence in the fight against the diploma mill scam is consumer education and awareness.
+When all the evidence is in, perhaps the best defense in the fight against the diploma mill scam is consumer education and awareness.

 These fraudulent institutions specialize in duping employers and sometimes even their “students” into believing they offer legitimate education programs when really the only degree they should be handing out is a Master in Deceit.
 If you’re hiring for a rank with education criteria and you don’t want to take a chance when hiring your new employee, consider using a professional background screening company to conduct an education verification.
 Are you doing so?